ehimze007/Introductory_git_repo/readme.txt

-//The creation of this repository is a completion of the first task required to move one step up the tasks level.
+The creation of this repository is a completion of the first task in HNGi7 programme.
+- First task Completed.